John appears in the 2020 Legal 500 as a Leading Junior, ranked as Tier 1 counsel.

-John is a specialist criminal barrister with over 20 years’ experience: he has repeatedly been highly ranked in the Legal 500 with quotes such as ‘his written advice is impeccable, and his proactive approach is invaluable’ and recommended for white-collar fraud, and sexual and violent offence cases.
+He is a specialist criminal barrister with over 20 years' experience: he has repeatedly been highly ranked in the Legal 500 with quotes such as 'his written advice is impeccable, and his proactive approach is invaluable' and recommended for white-collar fraud, sexual, and violence offence cases.

 R. v.
 K prosecution of a man who brutally attempted to rape a lone woman walking her dog in a nature reserve resulting in a hospital order with a restriction.

 R. v DR prosecution of a man charged with multiple historical indecent assaults and rapes of his nephews resulting in 20 years’ imprisonment.

 R. v.
 R prosecution of a man charged with multiple historical indecent assaults and rapes of children.